The-w0rst/grimmbot/README.md

 Each cog has a `COG_VERSION` for tracking updates.
 Check the [`docs`](docs) folder for deeper secrets.

 ## Installation
+This project requires **Python 3.10 or newer**.
 The quick way is with the bootstrap script:

 ```bash
 bash <(curl -L https://raw.githubusercontent.com/The-w0rst/grimmbot/main/bootstrap.sh)